create3000/x_ite/docs/_posts/laboratory/x3d-file-converter.md

 ## Command Line Tool

 If you are looking for a command line tool to convert files, have a look at [x3d-tidy](https://www.npmjs.com/package/x3d-tidy){:target="_blank"}.
-It is a Node program and can be run via `npx`.
+It is a Node program and it can be run via `npx x3d-tidy`.